astanabe/eDNAmanual/metabarcodinganalysiswithClaident.en.md

 ```

 Claident will then be installed under “`/home/tanabe/claident20240101`”.
-If you change the installation path, “`InstallPath/bin`”, which contains the executable commands of Claident, is not on your `PATH` environment variable, and analysis commands of Claident cannot be executed without the full path.
+If you change the installation path, “`[Install Path]/bin`”, which contains the executable commands of Claident, is not on your `PATH` environment variable, and analysis commands of Claident cannot be executed without the full path.
 Therefore, you need to add it to PATH environment variable before running Claident as the following:

 ```default